JCMexplains/writing-for-success-2023/textbook.md

 modify it to reflect exactly what you have discussed in your essay.
 Remember from **Chapter
 8** that your thesis
-statement begins as a working thesis an indefinite statement that you make about your topic early in the writing process for the purpose of planning and guiding your writing.
+statement begins as a *working thesis*: an indefinite statement that you make about your topic early in the writing process for the purpose of planning and guiding your writing.